gitmachtl/scripts/cardano/ff-testnet/README.md

 # Description (Scripts from ATADA Stakepool)

-## First of all, you don't need them all! :-)
+## First of all, you don't need them all!
+Examples are at the bottom of this page :-)

 **FOR CARDANO-NODE TAG: 1.13.0 and latest genesis.json !**

-**SCRIPTS 05a & 05b ARE CURRENTLY FOR A SINGLE OWNER/OPERATOR, MULTIOWNER IN PROGRESS :-)**
+**SCRIPTS 05a & 05b ARE CURRENTLY FOR A SINGLE OWNER/OPERATOR, MULTIOWNER IN PROGRESS**

 **NO DIRECTORY STRUCTURE, CURRENTLY ALL FLAT**